A Bible Study by Jack Kelley

 What Good Thing Must I Do?

 This parable is given as the conclusion to a discussion that began a chapter earlier with a rich young man asking what good thing he must do to inherit eternal life (Matt 19:16-30).
-By the way, some believe this young man was Mark, future gospel writer and companion of Paul.

 The vineyard represents the body of believers and the landowner is the Lord.
 The workers are those who respond to His call, the work is their belief (John 6:28-29) the day is their lifetime, and the wages eternal life.
 All through our lives God is calling.
 Some respond early in life, some later and others at the very end.
 But all who respond receive eternal life.
 For it is by grace you have been saved through faith, not by works (Ephe.
 2:8-9).